thallosaurus/blog/content/posts/cattweeter.md

 showFullContent = false
 readingTime = false
 hideComments = false
-color = "" #color from the theme settings
 +++

 So yesterday I had a funny idea.
 What, if my cat had a tweet button?